daniel5151/fusion-kbd-controller-1/README.md

 ## Disclaimer

-It's possible to brick your keyboard when sending bogus values here.
+It's possible to brick your keyboard when sending bogus values over the wire!
-You should be safe when using the high level `set_mode` and `set_custom_mode` functions.
+While it seems to work fine for me, use this softawre at your own risk!

+(that said, a "bricked" keyboard can usually be fixed with a reboot.
+Unless you really mess it up, in which case, gg)